Bangladesh at the Cricket World Cup: 1999 Cricket World Cup

-Bangladesh at 2003 Cricket World Cup
+2003 Cricket World Cup

 After their moderate performance in their first appearance in World Cup and acquiring Test status in 2000, Bangladesh would have expected a better World Cup performance this year but they had a nightmare performance in this tournament losing 5 out of their group matches while one was washed out and were placed last in their group.

 Bangladesh were placed in Group B with Sri Lanka, Kenya, New Zealand, South Africa, West Indies and Canada.
 In their first group match Bangladesh was upset by Canada, first time featuring in the World Cup.
-Though Canada could only manage 180 losing all wickets, Bangladesh had worse performance, being bundled out for just 120 and lost the match by 60 runs.
+Although Canada could only manage 180 after losing all their wickets, Bangladesh performed even worse, being bundled out for just 120 and lost the match by 60 runs.
 In their third match West Indies managed 244 batting first, in the second inning Bangladesh could bat only 8 overs and match washed away due to heavy rain.

 In none of their group matches Bangladesh could breach the line of 200-run marks while the match against Caribbeans washed away.
 Their highest team total in the tournament was against New Zealand where they posted 198 losing 7 wickets but the latter successfully chased that down with 7 wickets in hand.
 In their last group match they could not even chase 217 runs posted by Kenya and were folded in just 185 runs resulting in their 32-runs defeat and consequently Kenya progressed to the Super Six stage.